-The description of the profile respondents of the study are presented in Table 3.
-It can be seen from the table that among the respondents, majority of the primary men fall under old age category (53.06 %) followed by middle age category (44.90 %) whereas in case of primary women majority fall under middle age category (83.33 %) followed by old age (10.00 %) and young age category (6.67 %).
-In level of education, it can be observed that majority of the primary men had high school level (40.81 %) of education whereas majority of primary women possess primary level of education (48.33 %).
-Noteworthy is the fact that none of the primary men and primary women fall under illiterate category of education level because the district where the study is conducted i.e. West Tripura district having a literacy of 97.43 %, is one of the highest educated districts in the country [18].
+The description of the profile of respondents of the study is presented in Table 3.
+It can be seen from the table that among the respondents, the majority of the primary men fall under the old age category (53.06 %) followed by the middle age category (44.90 %) whereas in the case of primary women majority fall under middle age category (83.33 %) followed by old age (10.00 %) and young age category (6.67 %).
+In level of education, it can be observed that the majority of the primary men had a high school level (40.81 %) of education whereas the majority of primary women possessed a primary level of education (48.33 %).
+Noteworthy is the fact that none of the primary men and primary women fall under the illiterate category of education level because the district where the study is conducted i.e. West Tripura district having a literacy of 97.43 %, is one of the highest educated districts in the country [18].
 There were few graduates (10.20 %) among the primary men but none among the primary women.
-Notable primary occupation of the primary men was agriculture (65.31 %) and for primary women it was homemaker (81.66 %).
-Secondary occupation of majority of the primary men was agriculture (34.70 %), whereas for primary women it was agro based subsidiary enterprises like dairy, piggery, poultry, and sheep/goat rearing (78.33 %).
-It is because most of the primary women respondents of the male headed farm-households in their free time from homemaking work raises livestock like duck, chicken, pigs which gave them some amount of income.
-It was reported that women dominate the labour force in the livestock sector of India [19].
+The notable primary occupation of the primary men was agriculture (65.31 %) and for primary women, it was a homemaker (81.66 %).
+The secondary occupation of the majority of the primary men was agriculture (34.70 %), whereas for primary women it was agro-based subsidiary enterprises like dairy, piggery, poultry, and sheep/goat rearing (78.33 %).
+It is because most of the primary women respondents of the male-headed farm-households in their free time from homemaking work raise livestock like ducks, chickens, and pigs which gave them some amount of income.
+It was reported that women dominate the labor force in the livestock sector of India [19].
 There was a stark difference between the mean annual income of the male-headed and female-headed households at Rs.
 98326.53/- and Rs.
 68454.55/- respectively.
 In the male-headed households, the contribution of the primary women in the annual income was meager at an average of 9.65 %.
 The total percentage of women’s contribution to household income in Bangladesh was calculated to be 43.52 % [20] and 20.5 % in Uttar Pradesh [21] which was comparatively much higher than that recorded in this study.

 Table 3: Description of the respondents according to selected socio-economic variables